Lizzydapsy/R-course_materials/Getting-started-with-R.md

-Rstudio project is an R analysis structure that makes it easy and straightforward to divide your projects into multiple contexts, each with their own working directory, environment, history, and source documents... creating a very clean working environment.
+Rstudio project is an R analysis structure that makes it easy and straightforward to divide your projects into multiple contexts, each with their own working directory, environment, history, and source documents… creating a very clean working environment.

 Using RStudio projects eliminates so much of the early-stage hassles and confusions around reading in and exporting data.
 Setting up a working